Danielle Lloyd: Career

 Lloyd was crowned Miss England on 17 July 2004, and competed at Miss World 2004.
 In February 2006, Lloyd was named Miss Great Britain 2006.

 On 2 November 2006, she was stripped of her title "following recent claims in the press and magazines and the publicity given on the Playboy website for their next issue", according to the Miss Great Britain website.

 Lloyd appeared in FHM magazine and was a finalist of Miss Maxim 2006.

 In 2006, Lloyd made an appearance on BBC One's Test the Nation.
 She revealed that she thought a statue of former Prime Minister Winston Churchill was a statue for the first black President.
 Lloyd later would go on to win a special episode of The Weakest Link.

 Lloyd joined Celebrity Big Brother on 3 January 2007, at the start of the series.
-Lloyd incurred significant negative publicity about her involvement, with Jade Goody and Jo O'Meara, in a racial controversy with Indian housemate Shilpa Shetty.
+Lloyd incurred significant negative publicity about her involvement, with Jade Goody and Jo O'Meara, in a racial controversy involving the racist targeting of Indian housemate Shilpa Shetty.

 Lloyd donated her winnings from both Celebrity Big Brother and The Weakest Link to the Linda McCartney Centre located at the Royal Liverpool University Hospital.